Brian Anderson Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Padres have a 4.13 team ERA that ranks 11th across all MLB pitching staffs.
+- The Padres' 4.59 team ERA ranks 17th among all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (14 total, one per game).
+- The Padres rank 17th in baseball in home runs given up (17 total, 1.1 per game).

-- Wacha (2-0) makes the start for the Padres, his third of the season.
+- Lugo (2-0) gets the start for the Padres, his third of the season.

-- In his last time out on Saturday, the right-hander tossed six scoreless innings against the Atlanta Braves while surrendering two hits.
+- His last time out was on Sunday against the Atlanta Braves, when the right-hander went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.